Iranian securities fund seeks foreign money post-sanctions

 He added that other firms were laying plans to create funds for foreigners in Iran as the lifting of sanctions opened up a stock market with a value of around $80 billion at the free market exchange rate - one of the last big unexploited opportunities for global portfolio investors.

-Turquoise’s Cyprus-domiciled fund is a venture with London-based Charlemagne Capital, a frontier market-focused firm with $1.9 billion under management as of last October.
+Turquoise’s Cyprus-domiciled fund is a venture with London-based Charlemagne Capital CHAR.L, a frontier market-focused firm with $1.9 billion under management as of last October.

 The open-ended fund started operating last month and has reached about $55 million in size by combining newly raised money with an existing $50 million fund run by Turquoise, Rabii said.